-While air quality modelling forecasts that this package would result in adverse air quality emissions over the 60-year appraisal period, there is potential for improvements in air quality in bypassed towns through a reduction of through traffic on the existing A96 and an uptake of active travel, which could also reduce traffic noise within the bypassed towns.
-This would be a particular benefit to children as they are more vulnerable to the adverse health effects of traffic related GHG emissions and noise.
-Benefits of the traffic reduction would likely be greater in Elgin and Keith than Forres and Inverurie due to the route of the existing A96 travelling through the centre of these towns, which may also allow for enhanced provision of new active travel infrastructure.
+Air quality modelling forecasts that this package would result in improved air quality over the 60-year appraisal period as a result of mode shift, which should contribute towards a reduction in traffic volumes.
+This would be a particular benefit to children as they are more vulnerable to the adverse health effects of traffic related emissions and traffic noise.
 Reduced traffic levels could also help to address local severance issues, improve the active travel environment, reduce road safety concerns and improve access to education for children and young people.
-In addition, the habit-forming effect of embedding active travel at a younger age has the potential to have longer term benefits, in terms of moving to a more active population.
+In addition, the habit-forming effect of embedding active travel at a younger age has the potential to have longer-term benefits in terms of moving to a more active population.